 With many of her operational features maintaining their 1900 origins, an in-water inspection is necessary every year and once every five years out of the water – this ensures ongoing safety to passengers and crew.

-During the winter of 2016, the Waimarie Paddle Steamer will be carefully removed from the river by crane and placed on a cradle adjacent to the Waimarie Centre while her next five-year survey is carried out.
+During the winter of 2016, the Paddle Steamer Waimarie was carefully removed from the river by crane and placed on a cradle adjacent to the Kowhai Park while her five-year survey is carried out.